 Limits to Testing Accuracy

-Now that you have an idea of what constitutes doggie smarts, you can literally think up hundreds of situations which require some reasoning on your dog’s part.
+You can literally think up hundreds of situations which require reasoning on your dog’s part.

 Scoring Your K9’s Smarts